Global Lie-Tresse theorem: Pseudogroup actions

 The {\em characteristic ideal\/} is defined by $I(g)=\op{Ann}(g^*)\subset S\t$.
 Notice that passing to the module $\mathcal{M}=S\t/I(g)$ results in the shift of indices in the homology: $H^{i,j}(g)^*=H_{i,j}(g^*)=H_{i+1,j-1}(\mathcal{M})$ -- the Koszul homology of $\mathcal{M}$.

-A symbolic system has maximal order $l$ if $H^{k,1}(g)\ne0$ for $k>l$ (the cohomology $H^{*,1}$ counts the orders).
-Referring to \cite{KL$_2$} for the general definition in the case of systems of different orders, we adapt the following version here: a symbolic system $g$ is involutive from the order $k_0$ if $H^{k,j}(g)=0$ for $k\ge k_0$.
-By Poincar\'e $\delta$-lemma \cite{S$_2$} any symbolic system is involutive starting from some order.
+A symbolic system has maximal order $l$ if $H^{k,1}(g)=0$ for $k>l$ (the cohomology $H^{*,1}$ counts the orders).
+Referring to \cite{KL$_3$} for the general definition in the case of systems of different orders, we adapt the following version here: a symbolic system $g$ is involutive from the level $k_0$ if $H^{k,j}(g)=0$ for $k\ge k_0$ and all $j$.
+By the Poincar\'e $\delta$-lemma \cite{S$_2$} any symbolic system of fixed orders is involutive starting from some $k_0$.
 The bound $k_0$ can be taken universal, depending only on $n=\dim\t$ and the orders of $g$.